mojodna/mojodna.net/_posts/2009-07-19-switchboard-as-a-framework.markdown

 {% endhighlight %}

-Consuming the Bamboo Shooter feed can either be done by running `switchboard pubsub listen` or with code like this (`earth.rb`, which will zoom Google Earth to the location where the photo was taken).
+Consuming the Bamboo Shooter feed can either be done by running `switchboard pubsub --server <server> listen` or with code like this (`earth.rb`, which will zoom Google Earth to the location where the photo was taken).
 Remember, Wang Wang is the Panda who likes maps.

 {% highlight ruby %}
 #!/usr/bin/env ruby -rubygems